 Consider changing your homeschool method.

 If your battles center around lessons, maybe your method is not a good fit for your child.
 Our personal preferences may not suit the unique personality and learning needs of each of our children.
 Some children thrive with books and worksheets; some thrive with crafts and experiments.
 I know moms who hated crafts and messy experiments and only offered their children books.
 Their kids are grown now, but often voiced that they hated homeschooling and they never loved learning.
 Sometimes we have to conquer our own discomfort to better meet the needs of our children.
-I offer a course that helps you discover the roots of the lack of motivation in your kids.
-Check it out here.

 A bad day homeschooling can bring blessings, as it forces us to grow in our faith.
 The next time a bad day hits you, thank the Lord Jesus and remember to believe truth, not lies.
 And, change it up to get out of the funk.